Arlen22/TiddlyServer/README.md

 TiddlyServer takes the server command of TiddlyWiki on NodeJS and adds it to a static file server.
 This means you can load and serve any TiddlyWiki data folder in the same way you can serve a single file TiddlyWiki.

+### Notes for 2.2

+- You can run `npm install -g tiddlyserver` and everything will be installed properly.
+Installation instructions are below.
+- The terms "settings.json" and "config file" both refer to the same thing.
+I'm changing the terminology to keep things simple, because the config file can be specified as a command line option `tiddlyserver --config settings.json`.
+- Logging to file has been removed, as it was not completely consistent anyway.
+Instead you can use a process manager such as PM2 to capture stdout and stderr to file.

 ### Benefits

 * Open single-file wikis and data folder wikis with a single click.